 Its argument is simple.
 Western culture has, since the Greeks, emphasised our sense of vision to the neglect of our other ones.
 All Greeks aren’t to blame.
 Socrates for one, is on record as discouraging the use of reed pens and papyrus to take notes – he thought it stopped people concentrating on what was being said.
 He also claimed visual representations took on a life of their own independent of their original intentions.

-Soc. belived in a truth more fundamental than the visual representation of it.
-He had no idea someday people might want to create visual representations of a truth in order to convey a notion detached from that truth.
+Socrates believed in a truth more fundamental than the visual representation of it.
+He had no idea someday people might want to create visual representations in order to convey notion detached from any present or future truth.
 To be fair, it was a long time ago.

-Aesthetics as we know it now is almost totally concerned with the visual aesthetics and, even when it isn’t, poetry gets discussed in term of imagery, music in terms of space, drama in terms of distance – all concepts derived from vision.
+Aesthetics as we know it now is almost totally concerned with the visual and, even when it isn’t, poetry gets discussed in terms of imagery, music in terms of space, drama in terms of distance – all of which are concepts derived from vision.
 Pallasmaa’s main concern is architecture and that we’ve come to understand it almost solely via our sense of vision.

 He’s worried that people actually in or actually around a building experience that building as predominantly a visual object.
-It sounds like the people actually in or around a building are at fault.
-Pallasmaa is hesitant to point the finger at who might be encouraging people [in or around real buildings, remember] to do so.
+It sounds like the people actually in or around a building are at fault when at least they’re not looking at images of it.
+Pallasmaa is hesitant to point the finger at who might be encouraging people [in or around buildings] to do so.

 Pallasmaa can’t conceive of architects producing images of buildings intended to be comprehended as visual objects so he’s certainly not going to be able to conceive of architects designing virtual visual objects intended to be comprehended as architecture.
 Here’s City In The Sky.
 It’s been around since 2012.
 Is it fanciful?
 Is it visionary?

-It doesn’t matter – it’s no less real than this image of 2 World Trade Center which, some time back, we comprehended as architecture.
+It doesn’t matter – it’s no less real than this image of 2 World Trade Center which, some time ago now, we comprehended as architecture.